Utilization behavior: Lhermitte (1983)

-Lhermitte first coined the term Utilization Behavior (UB).
+Jean Lhermitte first coined the term Utilization Behavior (UB).
 He observed six patients with unilateral and bilateral lesions in the frontal lobe while the patients were enticed to grab objects.
 The patients with the frontal lobe lesions grasped the objects and started to use them appropriately even if it was not the appropriate time.
 Lhermitte used this study to attribute UB to damage of the orbital frontal structures and the caudate nuclei.
 Imitation Behavior (IB) has been studied by Lhermitte et al. in conjunction with UB which showed an imbalance between the dependence on and independence from external stimuli.
-It was thought that UB was an imbalance the frontal and parietal lobes, but the study demonstrated that only damage to the frontal lobe affects UB as patients with damage to both areas did not demonstrate UB or IB.
+It was thought that UB was an imbalance in the frontal and parietal lobes, but the study demonstrated that only damage to the frontal lobe affects UB as patients with damage to both areas did not demonstrate UB or IB.

 Shallice et al. (1989)

-Shallice et al. believed that Lhermitte's experiments led the patients to perform the behaviors that they thought were expected of them as the researchers either placed the objects in the patients hands or enticed them to pick up the objects.
+Tim Shallice believed that Lhermitte's experiments led the patients to perform the behaviors that they thought were expected of them as the researchers either placed the objects in the patients hands or enticed them to pick up the objects.
 Shallice performed two procedures, Lhermitte's experiment ("induced UB") and an 'incidental' which included a neurological examination while objects that could elicit UB were present.
 23 patients were found to have symptoms of UB.